 A Cleveland Clinic & HIMSS Event.
 Find out more

 Former Cleveland Clinic Chief Executive Officer, Toby Cosgrove, MD, was front and center on the 2019 Patient Experience Summit stage, getting ready to recap the decade-old story that was the impetus for the Cleveland Clinic-led, global patient experience movement.

-Flash-forward to the Patient Experience Summit stage in 2019: Cosgrove was preparing to retell the transformative experience when Dr. Adrienne Boissy flipped the script, inviting to the summit stage an unexpected guest, Kara Medoff Barnett.
+Flash-forward to the Patient Experience Summit stage in 2019: Cosgrove was preparing to retell the transformative experience when Adrienne Boissy, MD, MA invited to the stage an unexpected guest, Kara Medoff Barnett.

 Healthcare leaders at the forefront of the global patient experience movement will address which systems, tools and insights revolutionize the role of the patient and the caregiver.
 We’ll explore patient perspectives and clinical considerations to understand how empathy and innovation must be incorporated as integral pillars to deliver the best clinical, physical and emotional experience in healthcare.